The Spirit (2008 film): Development

 In the 1970s, director William Friedkin obtained the film rights to The Spirit and contacted Will Eisner to write a script for him.
 Eisner declined but recommended Harlan Ellison, who wrote a two-hour live-action script for the filmmaker.
 Friedkin and Ellison afterward had an unrelated argument, and the project was abandoned.
 During the 1980s, Brad Bird, Jerry Rees, and producer Gary Kurtz attempted to get an animated adaptation off the ground, though studio executives praised the screenplay, they thought the film would be unmarketable, and this version was scrapped.
+A feature length television pilot based on The Spirit was made for American Broadcasting Company starring Sam J. Jones in 1987 that ABC ultimately passed on picking up for a full series due to a change in management.
+Eisner reportedly disliked the pilot saying of the experience that it "made my toes curl".

-In the early 1990s, producer Michael Uslan and executive producers Benjamin Melniker and Steven Maier subsequently obtained the rights for a live-action film adaptation.
+In 1994, producer Michael Uslan and executive producers Benjamin Melniker and Steven Maier subsequently obtained the rights for a live-action film adaptation.
 The producer promised Eisner that he would not permit anyone who "didn't get it" to work on the project.
 Two ideas pitched to Uslan were to put the Spirit in a costume and to have the Spirit be a resurrected dead man who possessed supernatural powers.
 Screenwriter John Turman, a comic book fan, expressed interest in writing the script.

-In July 2004, financier OddLot Entertainment acquired the rights to the film.
+In July 2004, financier Odd Lot Entertainment acquired the rights to the film.
 OddLot's producers Gigi Pritzker and Deborah Del Prete began a collaboration with Uslan, Melniker, and Maier working at Batfilm Productions, to adapt the story.
 Eisner, who was protective of the rights to his creations, said that he believed in the producers to faithfully adapt The Spirit.
 In April 2005, comic-book writer Jeph Loeb was hired to adapt The Spirit for the big screen, but the writer eventually left the project.
 Later in April, Uslan approached Frank Miller at Will Eisner's memorial service in New York City several weeks after Miller's Sin City was released in theaters, interested in initiating the adaptation technique with Miller's film for The Spirit.
 Miller had initially hesitated, doubting his skill in adapting The Spirit, but ultimately embraced his first solo project as writer-director.
 Miller described his decision-making:

 The only thought in my mind was, "It's too big—I can't possibly do it."
 And I refused.
 And about three minutes later as I was at the doorway, I turned around and said, "Nobody else can touch this," and I agreed to the job on the spot.